 Miyamoto Musashi was born in Japan around 1584 and died in June 1645.
 As well as Miyamoto Musashi, he was also known as Shinmen Takezo, Miyamoto Bennosuke and Niten Doraku.
 The legendary swordsman was renowned for his outstanding samurai skills and boasted an unblemished duelling record, winning all of his 60 contests.
 His nearest rival, Ito Ittosai, trailed by 27 contests.
-An incredible feat for an incredible man.
+An incredible feat by an incredible man.

 Musashi, as he was commonly known, founded and developed the Niten-Ryu style of swordsmanship.
-It’s a technique that involves the use of two swords rather than one, at the same time – a master feat of multitasking.
+It’s a technique that involves the use of two swords rather than one at the same time – a master feat of multitasking.
 Musashi’s style of swordsmanship is still studied, practised and used today.

 Teaching and Guidance

 The release was titled The Book of Five Rings, extensively covering expert swordsmanship.
-The chapters include;
+The chapters include:

 - The Book of Earth

 This section acts as an introduction.
 It discusses the strategy taught by Musashi along with swordsmanship.